A Chat With... Betsy & Maude

-Celebrating the global creative community of Liberty Fabrics Makers - united by their shared love of printRead more
+Celebrating the global creative community of Liberty Fabrics Makers, united by a shared love of print.

 The worldwide network of @LibertyFabrics lovers is a constant source of inspiration, combining imagination with unique talent and skill in their use of our iconic prints – and here at Liberty HQ, we always love to see what you’ve been making.
 In this instalment of the Liberty Fabrics Makers series, we chat to Vivien Hamilton of Betsy & Maude, a small independent British company based in the Pennines, producing Liberty print fabric bowls by hand.

 Could you tell us a little bit about yourself?

 I’m Vivien Hamilton, the creator of Betsy & Maude – a contemporary, design-led company with a nod of nostalgia.
 It has only been running for a few months, and my website has only just gone live.
 I can’t believe the response – there are a lot of Liberty lovers out there!

 I’m based in a remote 1840s barn in the beautiful Brontë countryside.
 I’m so lucky to be surrounded by all this stunning nature to inspire my work – the only disadvantage is when I run out of milk or tea, it’s rather a trek!

 What do you make?